stefan-rogin/lab-php/blog-vue-app/README.md

 To run the project tests, use `$ php artisan test`.
 Optionally, run test with `--coverage` suffix for coverage reporting (requires debugger).

-There are three test classes:
+Tests:
 - Feature
         - `PostApiTest`: Tests for the API controller.
+        - `BlogClientServiceTest`: Tests for the web client service.
-        - `PostServiceTest`: Tests for the external source import service.
+        - `PostServiceTest`: Tests for the import service.
 - Unit
         - `PostServiceValidatorTest`: Tests for the PostResource validation.

 ### Remarks

-- Authentication was considered out of scope, given that the starter kit comes with a functional solution
+- Authentication was considered out of scope, given that the starter kit comes with a functional solution.
+- Handling char encoding was considered out of scope, given the external service behavior.
+- Pest expectations were preferred, when possible, but the tests use assertions too, generally for DB checks.
+Consistency within a test case was the most convenient compromise.
+- More detailed explanations of the implementations are found in the code, as comments.